 Jurisdiction and Policy

-(1) The department may enter agreements with local governmental units authorizing those units to become the department's agents for permitting onsite systems, including receiving and processing applications, issuing permits, enforcing, and performing required inspections for onsite systems that do not require WPCF permits.
-The department retains those responsibilities for systems in nonagreement counties and for all systems that require WPCF permits.
+(1) DEQ may enter agreements with local governmental units authorizing those units to become DEQ's agents for permitting onsite systems, including receiving and processing applications, issuing permits, enforcing, and performing required inspections for onsite systems that do not require WPCF permits.
+DEQ retains those responsibilities for systems in nonagreement counties and for all systems that require WPCF permits.

 (2) Each owner of real property is jointly and severally responsible for: